-Elden Ring is obviously not perfect, and when it comes to glitches and crashes, it does have a few every once and a while.
-It happens on consoles and PC so if you get the game, don’t be angry when it happens.
+Elden Ring is not perfect, and it does have a few occasions when it comes to glitches and crashes.
+It happens on consoles and PC, so if you get the game, don’t be angry when it happens.
 If a crash does happen, don’t worry.
-It won’t corrupt your files and it will drop you in the spot you were right before the crash happened.
+It won’t corrupt your files and will drop you in the spot you were right before the crash happened.

-If you do run into crashes or infinite loading screens, it can be extremely annoying.
-It doesn’t happen very often so it shouldn’t be a constant issue for you when you want to just play the game.
+It can be extremely annoying if you run into crashes or infinite loading screens.
+It doesn’t happen often, so it shouldn’t be a constant issue for you when you just want to play the game.
 The entire time we played the game, it probably happened to us about 4-5 times in over 100 hours of playtime.
-It might be worse for other people so make sure to keep that in mind.
+It might be worse for other people, so keep that in mind.

 1. Wait a bit longer for the game to load

-As we said before, you can always wait for the loading screen to finish.
-Depending on what you are playing the game on, it could be taking a bunch of extra time to load the game.
+As we said, you can always wait for the loading screen to finish.
+Depending on what you are playing the game on, it could take a lot of extra time to load the game.
 When it does this, it can be frustrating, but it will eventually load for you.
-This is a big problem on the previous generation consoles because they don’t have the power to load newer games like this as well.
+This is a big problem on the previous generation consoles because they also don’t have the power to load newer games like this.

 On PC, it all depends on what you have the game installed on.
-If you have an SSD and it is taking a long time to load, then you might have another issue.
+If you have an SSD and it takes a long time to load, you might have another issue.
 At that point, you probably want to follow the second way to fix your game.
-If you know that it won’t load all the way, just restart and you will be all good.
+If you know it won’t load all the way, restart, and you will be all good.

 2. Restart your game or device

 Depending on what device you are playing on, you will have to do things a little differently.
-If you are on a console, you could either just close the game and restart it, or you can always do a hard shut-off of your console.
-Obviously, hard shutting your console isn’t that great for it, but it will fix the issue.
+If you are on a console, you could either close the game and restart it or do a hard shut-off of your console.
+Hard shutting your console isn’t great, but it will fix the issue.
 If you are on a PC, you don’t need to shut off your entire PC.

-You can either go through Steam and shut the game off or you can open task manager and force close the game.
-It is not super good to do that, but it really is your only option.
-If you want to try and save your save file, then you might want to find the save folder and copy it.
+You can either go through Steam and shut the game off or open task manager and force close the game.
+Doing that is not super good, but it is your only option.
+If you want to try saving your saved file, you might want to find the save folder and copy it.
 Once you force close the game, you won’t have to worry about your file getting corrupted.